Focus on Racial Equity

 Although communities of color experience substance use disorders at similar rates as other racial groups, in recent years the rate of opioid overdose deaths has been increasing more rapidly in Black populations than in white ones.
 Additionally, historically racist policies and practices have led to a differential impact of the epidemic.
 In particular, people of color are more likely to face criminal justice involvement for their drug use.
 Black individuals represent just 5% of people who use drugs, but 29% of those arrested for drug offenses and 33% of those in state prison for drug offenses.
 Additionally, American Indian and Alaska Native (AI/AN) people are overrepresented amongst incarcerated populations.
 However, inconsistency in data collection for this population does not provide an accurate estimate on the percentage of AI/AN incarcerated for drug offenses.
 Communities of color are also more likely to face barriers in accessing high-quality treatment and recovery support services.

 These disparities have contributed to ongoing discrimination as well as racial gaps in socioeconomic status, educational attainment, and employment.
-Without a focus on racial equity when allocating settlement funds, localities run the risk of continuing a cycle of inequity.
+Without a focus on racial equity when allocating state settlement funds, localities run the risk of continuing a cycle of inequity.

 How can Jurisdictions Adopt this Principle?

 Invest in communities affected by discriminatory policies.

 Historical patterns of discrimination will take sustained focus to overcome.
 Jurisdictions should fund programs in communities of color that will tackle root causes of health disparities and eliminate policies with a discriminatory effect.